chpock/tclmtls/README.md

 compatibility with the native Tcl [socket](https://www.tcl.tk/man/tcl8.6/TclCmd/socket.htm) command.
 In such cases [import](README\.html\#::mtls::import) should not be used directly.

+Please note, to ensure seamless use of both the classic tcltls package and this package, command aliases are created in the `::tls` namespace when loading mtls.
+This allows the same code base to be used when using different packages to support SSL/TLS connections.
+However, aliases will not be created if the `::tls` namespace already exists at the time the mtls package is loaded.
+This in turn allows both the tcltls and mtls packages to be loaded at the same time.
+But the tcltls package must be loaded first.

 ## <a name='::mtls-HTTPS_examples'></a>HTTPS examples

 ### <a name='::mtls-client_example'></a>client example